kent-map/kent/dickens/tale-two-cities.md

 >Next morning’s sun saw Mr Dorrit’s equipage upon the Dover road, where every red-jacketed postilion was the sign of a cruel house, established for the unmerciful plundering of travellers.
 The whole business of the human race, between London and Dover, being spoliation, Mr Dorrit was waylaid at Dartford, pillaged at Gravesend, rifled at Rochester, fleeced at Sittingbourne, and sacked at Canterbury.
 However, it being the Courier’s business to get him out of the hands of the banditti, the Courier brought him off at every stage; and so the red-jackets went gleaming merrily along the spring landscape, rising and falling to a regular measure, between Mr Dorrit in his snug corner and the next chalky rise in the dusty highway.

-It is clear that Dickens was writing from first-hand experience as he was a frequent visitor to France, a country he loved dearly.
+It is possible that Dickens was writing from first-hand experience as he was a frequent visitor to France, a country he loved dearly.
 In a letter to Emile de la Rue in 1847 he described the French to be "the first people in the universe"[^ref1].
+However with the boat train available from the more fashionable neighbouring town of [Folkestone](/19c/19c-folkestone) from 1848, it is unlikley Dickens suffered the

 However, despite his love of the French, _A Tale of Two Cities_, was not very popular in France, and there are fewer French translations than his other works.
 Some suppose that the book is misunderstood in translation.
 The title of the first translation _Paris et Londres en 1793_  (Paris and London in 1793)[^ref1], seems to miss the point, ignoring the novel's start date of 1775, and this may account for its lack of popularity.

-By 1865, Dickens was travelling to and from France by boat train via the more fashionable neighbouring town of [Folkestone](/19c/19c-folkestone).
+Neverthel, Dickens was travelling to and from France by boat train via the more fashionable neighbouring town of [Folkestone](/19c/19c-folkestone).
 It is on one of these journeys that he was involved in the [Staplehurst](/dickens/dickens-staplehurst/) rail crash, proving that rail journeys, although more comfortable could be as perilous.

 ### Bibliography

 Biography.com (2020) _Charles Dickens Biography_.
 Available at: https://www.biography.com/writer/charles-dickens (Accessed: 3 February 2021).
 Birmingham, J. (1853) 'The Royal Ship Hotel Dover', _The South Eastern Gazette_, 4 October, p.8.
 Daily Advertiser (1775) 'News', 3 January, p.1
+Cruden, R. P. _The History of the Town of Gravesend in the County of Kent and of the Port of London_ 1843.
 Dickens, C. (1875) _A Tale of Two Cities_.
 Facsimile.
 London: GE Fabbri Publishing Ltd., 2003.
 Edmondson, J. (ed.)
 (2006) _Dickens on France: Fiction, Journalism and Travel Writing_.
 Oxford: Signal Books Limited.
 MacCarthy, F. (2014) _Byron: Life and Legend_.
 London: John Murray Press.